Chicago’s Classic Look

 Their most sublime achievements were hybrid buildings that challenged architectural ingenuity in terms of structure, circulation, mechanical systems, and planning.
 Union Station—in which 35 acres of the city were rebuilt at a then-staggering cost of $150 million—is perhaps the finest Chicago example; the Cleveland Terminal Group, an urbane and urban ensemble that dates from 1919, anticipated Rockefeller Center by 20 years.
 And the department-store city-within-a-city that the firm built for Field's, Gimbels, and the original Filene's has yet to be challenged (as a spatial experience anyway) by the enclosed malls that they inspired.

-So, GAPW put up buildings that were well-built, handsome, and efficiently arranged.
-(A remarkable number of them not only survive but remain profitable.)
-Few of them show up on critics' "best in Chicago" lists.
+So, GAPW put up buildings that were well-built, handsome, and efficiently arranged, and a remarkable number of them not only survive but remain profitable.
+In spite of that, few of them show up on critics' "best in Chicago" lists.
 Chappell notes that critics are fascinated by change—bright people, they are easily bored—and so tend to overlook and undervalue the work of firms like GAPW, whose virtue is that it changes neither first nor fast.
 Critics look for different things in a building than do the rest of us.
 The Wrigley Building, explains Chappell, is given over "to consumerist theatricality" and makes no statement on behalf of a new social order or social vision.
 This is why the more abstruse critics sneer at it, and why just about everybody else likes it.
-Consumerist theatricality R us, you might say.
+Consumerist Theatricality R Us, you might say.

 Transforming Tradition is handsomely done up and lavishly illustrated with 262 photographs, drawings, and plans.
 The first of its four main parts gives a historic overview of the firm in architectural terms as its members adapted then-traditional building styles to a changing hierarchy of civic values.
 The second and by far the largest part is a catalogue raisonne of 86 principal works described in detail.
 Part three profiles the men involved, and part four is a "commission register" or official list of projects.